Via Brasil Linhas Aéreas

-Via Brasil Linhas Aéreas was a Brazilian charter airline founded in 1999.
-It ceased operations in 2002.
+Via Brasil Linhas Aéreas was a Brazilian charter airline founded in January 1999.
+It ceased operations in December 2002.

 History

-Via Brasil was an airline established in 1999 to operate charter flights between Southeast and Northeast regions of Brazil.
-In 2002, due to technical problems related to its sole aircraft, the company was grounded and finally closed.
+Via Brasil was an airline established in January 1999 to operate charter flights between Southeast and Northeast regions of Brazil.
+In December 2002, due to technical problems related to its sole aircraft, the company was grounded and finally closed.

 Destinations

 Via Brasil served the following destinations: